 Impact

 This kernel bug introduces a use‑after‑free that occurs when the ACPI EC install handler fails on reduced‑hardware platforms.
 The freed EC context remains registered with ACPICA and later AML evaluations that read EC OpRegion fields call the stale handler, corrupting kernel memory.
-The resulting memory corruption can allow an attacker with local access to influence kernel behaviour and possibly execute arbitrary code.
+Based on the description, it is inferred that the resulting memory corruption could potentially be leveraged by a local adversary to influence kernel behaviour, possibly leading to privilege escalation or system instability.
 The weakness is a classic use‑after‑free, classified as CWE‑825.

 Affected Systems